hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

         └── ... # Additional implementations
 ```

-## Interactive Workshops: Hands-On with LL-Mesh
+## Interactive workshops: hands-on with LL-Mesh

-To further enhance user engagement and understanding, we have developed **[workshop-on-demand](LINK_TBD)** featuring Jupyter Notebooks.
+To further enhance user engagement and understanding, we have developed **[Workshop-on-Demand](LINK_TBD)** featuring Jupyter Notebooks.
 These workshops allow users to log in and experiment with the chat service code directly, providing a hands-on experience of LL-Mesh's capabilities.
 Participants can explore the platform's low-code features, which are made possible by the flexible configuration settings available during object creation.

 Through these interactive sessions, users can dive into key functionalities such as prompt customization, memory management, and LLM selection.
 The workshops are designed to demonstrate how simple changes to configurations can drastically alter the behavior of chat models and services—empowering participants to experiment with different use cases and scenarios effortlessly.
 Whether you're a developer, data scientist, or AI enthusiast, these workshops provide a practical pathway to mastering LL-Mesh's innovative features.

-## Examples of LL-Mesh in Action
+## Examples of LL-Mesh in action

 In the [LL-Mesh GitHub](https://github.com/HewlettPackard/llmesh), there are a series of web applications and tools, complete with examples, to showcase the versatility and capabilities of LL-Mesh.
 These examples are designed to demonstrate how the platform's services can be leveraged for real-world applications.
 Notably, the repository includes:

-* **Chatbot application (examples/app_chatbot):** A web-based chatbot built using the chat service, offering a hands-on example of how to integrate LLM-powered conversational agents.
+* **Chatbot application** (`examples/app_chatbot`): A web-based chatbot built using the chat service, offering a hands-on example of how to integrate LLM-powered conversational agents.
-* **Agentic tools:**
+* **Agentic tools**:

-  * **Basic copywriter (examples/tool_copywriter):** A tool designed to rewrite and improve text, providing explanations for suggested enhancements.
+  * **Basic Copywriter** (`examples/tool_copywriter`): A tool designed to rewrite and improve text, providing explanations for suggested enhancements.
 For instance, it can refine content while offering insights into the reasoning behind the changes.
-  * **Temperature analyzer (examples/tool_analyzer):** A tool that generates Python code using an LLM to analyze historical temperature data.
+  * **Temperature Analyzer** (`examples/tool_analyzer`): A tool that generates Python code using an LLM to analyze historical temperature data.
 It creates visual charts, enabling users to gain a deeper understanding of temperature trends.

 You can run these tools and applications individually or use the `run_examples.sh` script to launch them all at once.
 Once initialized:

-* Access the **chatbot application** via `https://127.0.0.1:5001/` to start chatting or explore its additional features like the **Personal Chat**.
-Within Personal Chat, users can enhance text using the Copywriter tool by interacting directly in chat or clicking interface buttons.
+1. Access the **chatbot application** via `https://127.0.0.1:5001/` to start chatting or explore its additional features like the **Personal Chat**.
+Within Personal Chat, users can enhance text using the copywriter tool by interacting directly in chat or clicking interface buttons.
-* The **basic copywriter** also features a configurable backpanel app accessible at `https://127.0.0.1:5011/`.
+2. The **Basic Copywriter** also features a configurable backpanel app accessible at `https://127.0.0.1:5011/`.
 Without needing to code, users can modify settings such as system prompts, LLM type, or even interface behavior—for example, transforming a formal copywriter into one with a pirate's flair.
-* The **Temperature Analyzer** enriches its prompts by incorporating historical temperature datasets.
+3. The **Temperature Analyzer** enriches its prompts by incorporating historical temperature datasets.
 It then uses the chat service to generate code as instructed in the system prompt, executes the analysis, and visualizes the results in a chart.

 ![](/img/tools-chat.png)